workshopdemos/doggos-gse/README_ENDEVOR.md

 4. A prompt will ask for the Endevor path to upload the link element.
 Hit enter to approve the pre-filled value
 5. Add your mainframe username as CCID, and add a comment (e.g 'bring link element').
 6. Wait for upload&fetching elements
-7. Collaps the [LNK] to see your edited LINK element
+7. Collapse the [MAP] to see your edited LINK element
 8. At this step your Explorer for Endevor tab would look like the following:

 ![Paste](images/endevor/end17.png)